-When a person has high blood pressure of the blood vessels running from their heart to their lungs, doctors diagnose them with pulmonary arterial hypertension.
-PAH is one type of pulmonary hypertension.
+When a person has high blood pressure in the blood vessels running from their heart to their lungs, doctors diagnose them with pulmonary arterial hypertension (PAH).
+PAH is one type of pulmonary hypertension (PH).

-Injury or inflammation triggers the innermost layer of blood vessels (endothelial cells) throughout the body to make and release prostacyclin.
+Prostacyclin, also called prostaglandin I-2, is a naturally occurring chemical in the body.
+Injury or inflammation triggers the innermost layer of endothelial cells (blood vessels) throughout the body to make and release prostacyclin.

 Proliferation of smooth muscle happens when extra cells grow in the walls of the blood vessels.
 This leads to high blood pressure.
-Prostacyclin helps counteract this.
+Prostacyclin helps counteract this process.

-Since people with PAH have lower amounts of prostacyclin circulating in their bodies, they do not get these benefits of prostacyclin.
+Because people with PAH have lower amounts of prostacyclin circulating in their bodies, they do not get the benefits of chemical.
 Instead, they experience higher levels of inflammation, smooth muscle overgrowth of their blood vessels, blood clotting, and a narrowing of blood vessels.

-For the treatment of PAH, doctors often prescribe prostacyclin analogues.
-These medications help to counter prostacyclin imbalance by acting as stand-ins for the body’s own prostacyclins.
+Doctors often prescribe prostacyclin analogs (prostanoids) to treat PAH.
+These medications help to counter prostacyclin imbalances by acting as stand-ins for the body’s prostacyclins.

-Prostacyclin analogues help to decrease inflammation, block smooth muscle overgrowth, limit blood clotting, and open blood vessels.
-In that way, they do the same activities as natural prostacyclin in the body.
+Prostacyclin analogs help to decrease inflammation, block smooth muscle overgrowth, limit blood clotting, and open blood vessels.
+In that way, they act the same as natural prostacyclin in the body.

 Other groups of medications for the treatment of PAH include endothelin receptor antagonists and phosphodiesterase-5 (PDE-5) inhibitors.

-Many treatments for pulmonary arterial hypertension, including prostacyclin drugs, are expensive in the U.S. The Pulmonary Hypertension Association recommends resources that can help people afford their medications.
-These resources include programs offered through drug manufacturers that help people afford their prescriptions.
+Many treatments for PAH, including prostacyclin drugs, are expensive in the United States.
+The Pulmonary Hypertension Association recommends resources that can help people afford their medications.
+These resources include programs offered through drug manufacturers.

 You can also ask your health care provider about resources to make medications more affordable.

 Are you living with pulmonary arterial hypertension?
-Which treatments have helped you?
+Have you taken prostacyclin analogs for your symptoms?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.